RedHat-Israel/ROSE/README.md

     pipenv --dev install

-After creating the environment, we want to activate and enter our environment.
-(Make sure you're in the ROSE directory):
+After creating the environment, we want to activate and enter our environment (make sure you're in the ROSE directory):

     pipenv shell

 Indication that you are inside the environment, the prompt line will look like this:

     (ROSE) [username@hostname ROSE]$